tlevine/www.thomaslevine.com/content/!/hovering-cycle/index.md

 ### Popularity of posture by situation
 Within each of the 12 situations, the most popular posture was normally sitting.
-This makes sense given that they are called "sitting toilets".
-Notable exceptions are when men are urinating (They stand) and when women are urinating at dirty or public toilets.
-This first series of eight plots looks at the four situations of unspecified cleanliness for each of the two sexes.
+We can see more in these plots.
+Each circular thingy represents the posture choices for a question about a particular task and privacy with no mention of cleanliness (like "If you are urinating at a private toilet, which posture are you most likely to use?").
+The top row is the male responses, and the bottom row is the female responses.

 ![Polar plots of posture choice (sit, stand, hover, other) by scenario](figure/pie-matrix-1.png)

 The table below presents the popularity of the two most popular postures for each situation.
-By "popularity", I mean the proportion of Cornell University students who would say they use the posture if I asked.
+By "popularity", I mean the proportion of students who would say they use the posture if I asked.

 sex | task | privacy | cleanliness | hover | other | sit | stand
 --- | --- | --- | --- | --- | --- | --- | ---